ekzhang/rushlight/README.md

 Supports multiple real-time documents, with live cursors.
 Uses CodeMirror's operational transformation extension.
-All changes are resolved by server code, fully customizable for needs like authentication and rate limiting.
+All changes are resolved by server code, flexible for needs like authentication and rate limiting.
 Also, it's designed to be as easy to integrate as possible (read: boring, non-proprietary).
-The backend is stateless, using Redis, and _you bring your own transport_; even a single HTTP handler is enough!
+The backend is stateless, using Redis, and _you can bring your own transport_; even a single HTTP handler is enough!

-Unlike most toy examples, this library supports persistence in any database you choose.
+Unlike most toy examples, this library supports durable persistence in any database you choose.
 Documents are stored in Postgres, and real-time updates are replicated over Redis, with automatic log compaction.

 An experiment by [Eric Zhang](https://www.ekzhang.com/).